elixirschool/elixirschool/posts/2021-09-02-rocket-validator.md

 Try Rocket Validator on your sites by creating a [Free Rocket Validator Account](https://rocketvalidator.com/registration/new).

-If you want to upgrade after that, use the **[ELIXIRSCHOOL](https://rocketvalidator.com/pricing?coupon=ELIXIRSCHOOL) coupon code to get a 50% discount** on any subscription plan.
+If you want to upgrade after that, use the **[ELIXIR](https://rocketvalidator.com/pricing?coupon=ELIXIR) coupon code to get a 50% discount** on the first month of your Rocket Validator Pro subscription plan.